 Resetting iPad to factory settings will ensure that your device's data will no longer be available for you nor anyone else.
 Before you reset the iPad to Factory settings, one important thing to do is to back it up to iCloud or iTunes first.
 If you have reset your iPad and want to recover your data, you can try to recover data deleted by factory settings with iBeesoft iPhone Data Recovery.
 That's a workaround with which you can recover all your Data.

 To conclude this whole guideline, you can use anyways mentioned here in order to reset iPad to factory settings for a new user.
-Clearly, if you want to get back all your lost data from your iPad after resetting it to factory settings, then you need to start using the best iPhone data recovery software.
+Clearly, if you want to get back all your lost data from your iPad after resetting it to factory settings, then you need to start using the best data recovery software for iPad.
 It’s literally an all in one data recovery solution for iPhone, iPad, and iPod touch.